MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

 ## Prerequisites

 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
 * A supported Java Development Kit (JDK).
-For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
+For more information about the JDKs available for use when developing on Azure, see [Java support on Azure and Azure Stack](/azure/developer/java/fundamentals/java-support-on-azure).
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

 > [!IMPORTANT]